blanza/Compression/README.md

     1) Stata code to estimate latin america mortality pattern
     2) Stata code to estimate mortality age profile for all countries in the study
     3) R codes to produce all graphs presented in the paper.
+    4) Original database to performe all calculations.
+    5) Under-registration of death counts - please look at https://cran.r-project.org/web/packages/DDM/index.html